schoero/eslint-plugin-readable-tailwind/docs/parsers/vue.md

 // .eslintrc.json
 {
   "extends": [
-    // enable all recommended rules to warn "plugin:better-tailwindcss/warning",
+    // enable all recommended rules to report a warning "plugin:better-tailwindcss/all-warn",
-    // enable all recommended rules to error "plugin:better-tailwindcss/error"
+    // enable all recommended rules to report an error "plugin:better-tailwindcss/all-error"
   ],
   "parser": "vue-eslint-parser",
   "plugins": ["better-tailwindcss"],